michael-spengler/persistence/README.md

 With this module you can use GitHub as a database.
 I guess this is only recommendable for small projects.

+## Preparation
+Make sure you have a folder at the place where you execute the following usage example (mkdir persistence-example-project-folder)

 ## Call usage example via command line
 ```